 It was actually this time last year that we wrote about this very topic after Urbanation reported that new builds had set a new record of $1,000 as Toronto’s price per square foot.
-So while this price per square foot has existed in the market for over a year now, it has become the new normal for many pre-construction launches and increasingly so for resale.
+So while this average price per square foot in Toronto has existed in the market for over a year now, it has become the new normal for many pre-construction launches and increasingly so for resale.

 THE COST TO BUILD IN 2019 HAS RAISED THE AVERAGE TORONTO PRICE PER SQUARE FOOT

 When it comes to pre-construction condos, the cost to build is more expensive than ever.
 Labour costs, material costs, city-imposed development charges, and land prices are all driving up the average condo price in Toronto.

 But material costs aren’t the only thing driving up the average price per square foot in Toronto.
 Material Babak Eslahjoub of Core Architects said to the Globe and Mail that “construction costs are going up as a result of the demand being quite high; we’re the victim of our own success.”

 In Toronto specifically, there’s not a whole lot of land left to develop.
 Parking lots around the city are quickly transforming into condo developments.
 In the past five years, according to Bloomberg, the cost of land for developers to build has nearly tripled.
 With each parcel of land that is sold, it sets the benchmark price for the next development.